An Iron Deficiency is one of the most common known forms of nutritional deficiencies.

 To our Home Page

-"The art of healing comes from nature and not from the Physician.
-Therefore the Physician must start from nature with an open mind."
+"the art of healing comes from Nature and not from the Physician - therefore the Physician must start with nature with an open mind".

-Fish is well known as been good for your heart, but recent studies have now suggested that it reduces your chance of getting rectal cancer and colon cancer.
+Fish is well known as been good for your heart, and on top of this, recent studies have now suggested that it reduces your chance of getting rectal cancer and colon cancer.

 The omega-3 oils in oily fish also help keep your blood pressure normal, which in turn protects you against heart disease.